aplteam/Tatin/docs/InstallingTheTatinServer.md

 I> This mechanism is active by default but might be switched off with `[CONFIG]ReloadWS` in the INI file

-Naturally the server will produce an error message for a short period of time during the reload; expect 20 seconds or more, depending on the number of packages managed by the server.
+Naturally, the server will produce an error message for a short period during the reload; expect 20 seconds or more, depending on the number of packages managed by the server.

 ## The INI file

 Entries in the INI file might have been added or removed.
 Whether that is the case will be revealed by the release notes.
 If something has changed follow the release notes. _Do not replace the INI file!_

-The server checks the INI file for having been changed, and if that is the case re-initializse the INI file.
-However, whether that works or not depends on the kind of change: quite a number of settings are required at a very early stage, and cannot be simply changed later on.
+The server checks the INI file for having been changed, and if that is the case re-initialize the INI file.
+However, whether that works or not depends on the kind of change: quite several settings are required at a very early stage, and cannot be simply changed later on.
 Again the release notes will tell.

 ## Assets

-Which kind of actions needs to be taken, if any, is revealed by the release notes.
-Typically the sub folder `docs/` needs to be replace: this folder carries the documentation.
+What kind of actions needs to be taken, if any, is revealed by the release notes.
+Typically the subfolder `docs/` needs to be replaced: this folder carries the documentation.

 ## The folder Maintenance/

-First of all, never replace the folder `maintenance/`: its content documents what changes have been carried out towards the packages in the past, and you don't want to loose this.
+First of all, never replace the folder `maintenance/`: its content documents what changes have been carried out towards the packages in the past, and you don't want to lose this.

 If the new one is not empty then copy the content over.
 Maintenance files can be used to carry out changes on all or some of the packages managed by that server, like adding a new property to the package config files of all packages.